Fellowship and other education programs

 CSL works with emerging sustainability leaders from across all sectors and industries through our annual Fellowship Programs in Sydney and Melbourne, and globally through its online platform Leadership Rewired.

 Each year CSL offers places to 25 ambitious sustainability change makers in each of the Sydney and Melbourne Fellowship Programs.
 This is a unique, award winning training opportunity where selected individuals develop the skills, networks and knowledge needed to be effective in forging a more sustainable future.
+The George Alexander Foundation provides funding to CSL for students who have applied for scholarships.

 The seven-month program offers practical, immersive and challenging thinking, activities and projects designed to grow each Fellow’s capacity to influence positive change in their areas of passion.